fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/go/manual.md

     }
 ```

-For more context on using Aperture Go SDK to set feature Control Points, refer
+For more context on using Aperture Go SDK to set feature control points, refer
 to the [example app][example] available in the repository.

 [example]: https://github.com/fluxninja/aperture-go/tree/v1.0.0/example